 07542 926011 [email protected]

-The basket is made in the traditional Scottish manner with a large scrolled wrist guard.
-The guard plates are pierced with heart and circle patterns and further decorated with incised vertical and horizontal lines.
+The basket guard is made in the traditional Scottish manner, pierced with heart and circle patterns and further decorated with incised vertical and horizontal lines.
 The arms of the guard are secured in a groove chiselled around the pommel just below its middle.
-The cone shaped pommel has a button on top from which three sets of triple lines radiate to its edge.
+The pommel is cone shaped and has a button on top from which three sets of triple lines radiate to its edge.

-In his book “The Auld Alliance – Scotland and France: The Military Connection, Mainstream Publishing 1989, Stephen Wood chronicles the history of Scots military service for the French.
-He comments on these sword types with illustrations.
-The sword is in robust and solid condition.
+Stephen Wood in his book “The Auld Alliance – Scotland and France: The Military Connection, Mainstream Publishing 1989, chronicles the history of Scots in military service with the French.